Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 However, doing so would introduce two ways to express the same semantics, increasing the cognitive load for users, complicating documentation, and imposing maintenance burden on the compiler, IDE, and tooling.
+Our current preference is the delegate-first approach.
+The language-builtin option is presented as a comparison point.

 Regardless of the chosen approach, we propose assign-once properties to be implemented as properties delegated to `AssignOnce` delegate.